Paving the road for a better future

 Kimlean was born a peasant but ran away from home at the age of 13 determined to change his life.
 He walked for three days without water or food before reaching Siem Reap.

-A local Buddhist monks gave him sanctuary.
+Local Buddhist monks gave him sanctuary.
 He stayed three years in a monastery and learned English.
-Then, he took his first job in a restaurant and when receiving his first salary send half of it to his family.
+Then, he took his first job in a restaurant and when receiving his first salary sent half of it to his family.
 It was the first time in three years his parents heard from him…

 In 2014, he opened a free English school for children from poor backgrounds which is funded entirely by himself.
 It is extremely popular in the local community.
 He also supports 45 local families with rice donations which he acquires from his own pocket, every month.

 He works seven days a week, from 7 am to 1 am.
 He is married and has four lovely daughters.